House at 240 Sea Cliff Avenue

 House at 240 Sea Cliff Avenue is a historic home located at Sea Cliff in Nassau County, New York.
 It was built in 1888 and is an irregularly shaped, 2 1/2-story house with a multiple cross-gabled roof in the Late Victorian style.
 The 2 1/2-story, gable-roofed east wing was added in 1908.
 It features a 3-story central tower with a tent roof.

 It was listed on the National Register of Historic Places in 1988.
+It was included in a study covering the Sea Cliff Summer Resort area as a "Thematic Group".